RoboJackets/robocup-software/README.md

 ## Setup

 Here's a quick guide to getting this RoboCup project setup on your computer.
-We recommend and only provide directions for installing on Ubuntu Linux, Arch Linux, and Mac OS X, although it shouldn't be too difficult to port to other operating systems.
+We recommend and only provide directions for installing on Ubuntu Linux and Arch Linux, although it shouldn't be too difficult to port to other operating systems.

 1) Clone the repository